You can’t prevent it, but there are things you can do to reduce your chances of getting it. The first step is knowing what things put you at risk.

 - Taking large doses of estrogen over a long period of time without progesterone

-- Having undergone a fertility treatment
+- Having a history of infertility

 - A history of endometriosis (the lining of your uterus grows in the wrong place)